 Fluorescent Plant Grow Lights

 CFL (compact fluorescent) and T5 full spectrum fluorescent lights are an excellent low cost option for lighting small areas indoors.
 At 75 to 90 lumens per watt, these lights are energy efficient and extremely effective especially when used in numbers.
 Fluorescent grow lights also have better color rendering properties (more of the light emitted is used by the plant) and produce much less heat than incandescent and HID grow lights.
 This allows them to be placed closer to plants (within a few inches) greatly decreasing light loss from the bulb to the plant.
 It is recommended that these lights be placed no more than a couple feet from the plants for best results.
 2700k to 3000k bulbs provide higher output in the red spectrum which promotes flowering.
-5000k to 6500k bulbs are full spectrum with much of the light in the blue spectrum which promote overall green plant growth.
+5000k to 6500k bulbs are full spectrum with much of the light in the blue spectrum which promote overall plant growth.